joeauty/Personalized-Mailer-CodeIgniter-Spark/README.md

 1.0.2

 - added sendtolisttest() function for showing the message contents of each personalized message that has been queued without actually sending mail or flushing the queue

+1.0.3

+- bumped CI compatability to 2.0.3, added hr tag to sendtolisttest for greater readability